DriveLab/coders-corner-help/readme.md

 2. Go to (https://github.com/DriveLab/coders-corner-help), navigate to **Issues**, and create a new issue where you provide the link to your program repo and explain what the program does and why it should be added.

 3. We'll have a look at your repo and might get in touch for questions and suggestions.
-Once your request has been approved, you can transfer the repo from your account to DriveLab's: navigate to the main page of your program repo on GitHub, click **Settings**, then scroll all the way down into the Danger Zone and click **Transfer**. ([Guide](https://help.github.com/articles/transferring-a-repository-owned-by-your-personal-account/))
+Once your request has been approved, you can transfer the repo from your account to DriveLab's.
+To do this, navigate to the main page of your program repo on GitHub, click **Settings**, then scroll all the way down into the Danger Zone and click **Transfer**. ([Guide](https://help.github.com/articles/transferring-a-repository-owned-by-your-personal-account/))

 A few style guidelines for new repos to follow: